-Diversity within the profession is essential to finding a common and encompassing community vision, and APA members are committed to fostering such diversity.
-Increasing social equity, diversity, and minority participation must occur in order to better serve minority populations.
-Join APA on this important quest.
+Diversity within the profession is essential to finding a common and encompassing community vision.
+APA is committed to promoting more inclusive, just, and equitable communities through a planning profession as diverse as the communities we serve.
+Join us on this important quest.

 - Attendees at the APA National Planning Conference can participate in the Planning for Inclusiveness and Social Justice track to learn and share information, resources, and ideas.
 Many other sessions incorporate issues of equity and diversity.

-- Join the APA Diversity Committee and drive strategies to increase minority representation and participation in planning.
+- Join the APA Diversity Committee and drive strategies to foster diversity and inclusion in the organization and the planning profession.

 APA Divisions and Diversity

 APA Divisions connect you with other planning professionals who share your passions, challenges, and experiences.
-Although all APA divisions are committed to promoting diversity and equity within local communities as well as the field, four APA divisions specifically focus on planning issues that concern special populations.
+Although all APA divisions are committed to promoting diversity and equity within local communities as well as the field, four APA divisions and one interest group specifically focus on planning issues that concern special populations.
 Explore what Divisions have to offer (students can join up to five for free).